JHU Collaborates with Addis Ababa University to Launch Research Ethics Master’s Program

 While the COVID-19 pandemic has challenged international collaborative training programs, through creative adaptations, personal commitments and supportive institutions, the JHU-AAU-RETP has established a foundation for what it hopes will be decades of successful bioethics training to advance high quality research and practice.
 On the final evening, while the team gathered for dinner, Dr. Tindana offered the well-known proverb: “If you want to go fast, go alone.
 If you want to go far, go together.”

 Events throughout the week were coordinated by Lealem Wagaw (AAU) and Elise Wilson (JHU).
-For more information about the JHU-AAU RETP, please contact adamuaddissie@gmail.com or jali@jhu.edu.
+For more information about the JHU-AAU RETP, please contact [email protected] or [email protected].

 Cynda Rushton Named to Nurse Researcher Hall of Fame